 - All camping must utilize minimum impact techniques such as Leave No Trace to protect park resources.

-- To prevent the spread of invasive plants into the park, clothing and gear (including boats), camping gear, and other equipment, should be cleaned and be free of soil and plant material before entering the park.
+- To prevent the spread of invasive species into the park, clothing, camping gear, and other equipment, should be cleaned and be free of soil and plant material before entering the park.

 - Specific authorization must be obtained before using hazardous materials (including fuels) in Kenai Fjords National Park.
 Material Data Safety Sheets (MSDS) for the hazardous materials must be provided to park personnel and be in your possession while you are in the park, and any spill of the material must be reported immediately to Sharon Kim (907-422-0546), Rob Wissinger (907-422-0520), or your designated park liaison.

-- Researchers authorized to collect Natural History specimens for permanent retention must contact the Park Collection Manager (Sharon Kim, 907-422-0541) for instructions, via telephone or email, prior to collection of specimens, prior to preparing and submitting catalog data, and prior to submitting specimens and associated records.
+- Researchers authorized to collect specimens or other material for permanent retention must contact the Park Collection Manager (Kelsey Lutz, 907-664-3480) for instructions, via telephone or email, prior to collection of, prior to preparing and submitting catalog data, and prior to submitting specimens and associated records.
 The researcher will provide the Collection Manager with their contact information.
 Any materials retained following the completion of the study remain the property of the NPS.
 The researcher shall notify the Park Collection Manager of any instances of remainder samples being retained.

 - All records generated from research conducted on NPS lands including, but not limited to, plans, field notes, field maps, drawings, raw data sheets, tape recordings, photos, photo logs, instrument charts, map overlays, negatives, and remote sensing data (records) are, and remain the property of the NPS.
-The investigator will contact the Park Collections Manager (Sharon Kim, 907-422-0541) to ensure that these records are properly accessioned.
+The investigator will contact the Park Collections Manager (Kelsey Lutz, 907-644-3840) to ensure that these records are properly accessioned.
 Final disposition of all records will be specified by the NPS in accordance with approved Park policies and procedures.

 - All geospatial data, metadata or applications to be delivered to an Alaska Park must be in a format compatible with the park's current GIS software and must be delivered to the park on media that are compatible with the park's current GIS hardware.
 You need only submit final GIS data layer(s) developed as a result of your research at the Alaska Park.